-Correctional employee body-worn camera recordings
+Correctional employee and youth service employee body-worn camera recordings

-The bill establishes, for body-worn camera recordings of a correctional employee, the same public records exemption that current law provides for recordings made by a visual and audio recording device worn on a peace officer or mounted on a peace officer's vehicle.
+The bill establishes, for body-worn camera recordings of a correctional employee and a youth services employee, the same public records exemption that current law provides for recordings made by a visual and audio recording device worn on a peace officer or mounted on a peace officer's vehicle.
 For purposes of the bill, "correctional employee" means any DRC employee who in the course of performing the employee's job duties has or has had contact with inmates and persons under supervision.